Contrasting Ardagh Group (NYSE:ARD) & Stevanato Group (NYSE:STVN)

 |2.88

-Ardagh Group presently has a consensus price target of $27.71, indicating a potential upside of 6.47%.
-Stevanato Group has a consensus price target of $25.57, indicating a potential downside of 7.38%.
-Given Ardagh Group’s higher probable upside, analysts plainly believe Ardagh Group is more favorable than Stevanato Group.
+Ardagh Group currently has a consensus target price of $27.71, suggesting a potential upside of 6.92%.
+Stevanato Group has a consensus target price of $25.57, suggesting a potential downside of 3.43%.
+Given Ardagh Group’s higher possible upside, equities analysts clearly believe Ardagh Group is more favorable than Stevanato Group.

+This table compares Ardagh Group and Stevanato Group’s top-line revenue, earnings per share and valuation.

 About Ardagh Group